WindexSprayer/Parser/README.md

 # Parser
-Scanner and Parser for fake programming language
+Scanner and Parser of language given in EBNF